Blog

 I hope you’re inspired to support one of these organizations or give back in your own way.
 This month our monthly theme is “Knowledge is Power” so check back next month to see what we highlighted each week.

-Becca has been working in SEM since 2012 and at Obility since 2018.
+Beckett has been working in SEM since 2012 and at Obility since 2018.
 As a Sr. SEM Manager, they help their clients generate more opportunities and pipeline through understanding their target personas and optimizing for key efficiencies.
-Becca is also a member of Obility's Culture Club, where we promote and encourage Obility's values and celebrate our successes.
+Beckett is also a member of Obility's Culture Club, where we promote and encourage Obility's values and celebrate our successes.
 They are a fan of pour over coffee, podcasts, and volunteering in their community.
-View all Becca Edwards’s posts >
+View all Beckett Edwards’s posts >